YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 * 629201 normal method executions
 * 303 exceptional method executions
-* Average method execution time for nomal termination = 0.125s
+* Average method execution time for normal termination = 0.125s
 * Average method execution time for exceptional termination = 60.6s

 ![Use_Case_3_2](/Use_Case_3_2.png)

-The program created 4 error-revealing tests and created 1 ErrorTest files.
+The program created 4 error-revealing tests and created 1 ErrorTest file.
-The program created 1246 regression tests and created 125 error test files.
+The program created 1246 regression tests and created 125 RegressionTest files.

 ![Use_Case_3_3](/Use_Case_3_3.png)